( 56167 Reads)

 |Thickness of wall||20-80 nm||10 nm|

 |Sensitive to penicillin||Yes||Less sensitive|

 A summary of the differences between Gram-positive and Gram-negative cell walls.

-For most bacterial cells, the cell wall is critical to cell survival, yet there are some bacteria that do not have cell walls.
-Mycoplasma species are widespread examples and some can be intracellular pathogens that grow inside their hosts.
+For most bacterial cells, the cell wall is critical to cell survival, yet some bacteria do not have cell walls.
+Mycoplasma species are widespread examples, and some can be intracellular pathogens that grow inside their hosts.
 Cell walls are unnecessary here because the cells only live in the controlled osmotic environment of other cells.
-It is likely they had the ability to form a cell wall at some point in the past, but as their lifestyle became one of existence inside other cells, they lost the ability to form walls.
+They could likely form a cell wall at some point in the past, but as their lifestyle became one of existence inside other cells, they lost the ability to form walls.
 Consistent with this very limited lifestyle within other cells, these microbes also have very small genomes.
-They have no need for the genes for all sorts of biosynthetic enzymes, as they can steal the final components of these pathways from the host.
-Similarly, they have no need for genes encoding many different pathways for various carbon, nitrogen and energy sources, since their intracellular environment is completely predictable.
+They do not need the genes for all sorts of biosynthetic enzymes, as they can steal the final components of these pathways from the host.
+Similarly, since their intracellular environment is completely predictable, they can also do without genes encoding many different pathways for various carbon, nitrogen, and energy sources.
 Because of the absence of cell walls, Mycoplasma have a spherical shape and are quickly killed if placed in an environment with very high or very low salt concentrations.
 However, Mycoplasma do have unusually tough membranes that are more resistant to rupture than other bacteria since this cellular membrane has to contend with the host cell factors.
-The presence of sterols in the membrane contributes to their durability by helping to increase the forces that hold the membrane together.
+Sterols in the membrane contribute to membrane durability by helping to increase the forces that hold the membrane together.